torden/ngx_hidden_signature_patch/README.md

-# Just! a Hidden Server Signature of Nginx Web Server
+# Just! a Hide Server Signature of Nginx Web Server

 Depending on the environment of production, We may need to hide server signature.